identity-box/identity-box/workspaces/homepage/src/pages/developers/RunningIdentityBoxLocally.md

 You can now follow the steps from [Experience Identity Box](/experience-identity-box) to test that your setup is working correctly.

+Once you have the development build app installed, you can just run ` yarn expo start [--clear]` from your terminal and start the previously built iOS development build app on your iOS device.

 ## Appendix - IPNS with Firebase

 First, you need to create a Firebase account.
 Once you have it and you are logged in, create a new project and name it anyway you like.
 Then create a _Cloud Firestore_ (as opposite to the legacy _Realtime Database_) and thene create a collection named _ipns_.
 In the rules tab you can place something like this: